Master of Education Plus Special Education

 Course Requirements

-The Master of Education Plus SPED program is generally 3 years in length with 40 semester hours of course work required as a minimum for graduation.
-Of those hours, 8 are in core education foundations courses, 7 in prescribed research courses, and 25 hours in the Special Education courses.
+The Master of Education Plus SPED program is a 40-semester-hour program that can be completed in four to nine semesters, depending on the candidate's preference.
+Of those hours, 8 are in core education foundations courses, 7 are in research and thesis courses, and 25 hours are in the Special Education courses.

 Other Degree Requirements